Frontier Crowned Champion Keg Lager

 Having beaten stiff competition to win the Gold Medal in its category of International Keg Lager 2.9% - 4.7% ABV, Frontier Lager was then crowned Champion Keg Lager at London's Guildhall, where over 400 brewers and cider makers from around the world gathered to see which medalists had been crowned Champions in their category.

-Frontier's combination of new world hops and old-world brewing techniques - expertly crafted over 42 days at Fuller's Griffin Brewery - are what gives it its distinctive fruit flavours for which it was crowned Champion.
+Frontier's combination of new world hops and old-world brewing techniques - expertly crafted for longer at Fuller's Griffin Brewery - are what gives it its distinctive fruit flavours for which it was crowned Champion.

 The International Brewing Awards have been held since 1886, and are considered the Oscars of the brewing industry.
 Over the three-day event in Burton-on-Trent, over 1,100 beers and ciders, split into 44 different categories, were sampled.
 Blind taste tests were conducted by an expert panel of judges assessing taste, aroma and appearance.